• Skip to primary navigation

 • Now easily remove the seeds from each half of the squash.

-• Cut the squash into cubes very easily using any knife that you use!
+• Cut the squash into cubes very easily using any regular kitchen knife that you use!

 Leave a Reply Cancel reply